 - Huge arbor for less retrieval time

 Liquid by Lamson fly reels is hard to beat with the smooth drag, huge arbor, and more.
-At an affordable price, you can always buy another in case you break one.
+An amazing high-end fly fishing reel at an affordable price.

 The Echo may be a lesser-known brand, but their fly reel has always been a pleasure to fish with.
 I was amazed by how light it weighs.
 The stainless steel construction is suitable for the clumsiest anglers.
 I have dropped this reel several times, and it is still standing.

-The drag system may not be as fancy as the other high-end reels, but it is still impressive at its job.
-For smaller fish, it is pretty compelling.
+The drag system of the Echo Ion Fly Reel is great, may not be as fancy as the other high-end reels, but it is still impressive at its job.
+For smaller fish especially trout, it is pretty compelling.
 The arbor is large enough to retrieve the line quickly, and it comes with an optional drag brass knob.

 - Very lightweight